Aquaman (TV pilot): Pilot summary

 That evening, Arthur meets a seductive young woman named Nadia, who convinces him to go swim naked with her.
 In the water, Nadia reveals herself to not only be a Siren, but the one that took his mother.
 Arthur barely escapes with a little help from McCaffery.
 McCaffery explains that he, Arthur and Arthur's mother were all exiled from Atlantis, and that Arthur is the prince of Atlantis.
 Arthur convinces Eva to leave Tempest Key for a few days, but it comes too late as Nadia injures Eva and captures Arthur.

 When he wakes up, Arthur finds that Nadia has also captured McCaffery and she is bringing them both back to Atlantis to be executed.
 Breaking free using a flask of water to enhance his strength, Arthur destroys Nadia by putting a spear through her head.
 The next morning, McCaffery explains that there will be more creatures that will come looking for Arthur and that he should have started his training years prior.
 Arthur agrees to start his training, and McCaffery leaves him with Henry IV Part 1 and Part 2 to read.
 McCaffery informs Arthur, who would rather just skip to the ending, that "it isn't about the ending, it's about the journey".

 Ideas for future episodes focused on environmental threats, such as "ocean polluters" and "evil oil companies".
-The first 13 episodes already planned out, with a possible story arc involving McCaffery being captured and taken back to Atlantis.
+Thirteen episodes were fully planned out, with a possible story arc involving McCaffery being captured and taken back to Atlantis.
 Stories regarding mythology were set to play a small role in later episodes.
-Gough and Millar chose to go with a more classic version, from the comics, of Aquaman's mythology.
+Gough and Millar chose to go with a more classic version of the Aquaman mythology, pulling largely from the comics.
 Gough said that "unlike Superman, there really isn't a set core mythology for Arthur Curry.
 There are a couple different versions of it.
 We went with the most classic one".